 That being said, these manuals typically offer exercises and opportunities for practically applying the material learned.
 This book serves a different purpose: its examples explain theory, and it should therefore rather be seen as an extensive, occasionally heavy, reference work with a glossary that could improve the theoretical knowledge and understanding of a motivated reader.
 It does not contribute towards skill-building.

-Image Credit: (Michael Coghlan CC BY SA 2.0)
+Image Credit: Blue, cropped version of ‘Binary’ by Michael Coghlan licensed under CC BY SA 2.0

 The start of the day and the book is reserved for the famous tale of Hansel and Gretel by the brothers Grimm.
 This story is used for introducing the key foundational concepts ‘computation’ and ‘algorithm’, which are of such importance that they feature in the morning routine.
 According to the fairy tale, Hansel and Gretel find themselves all alone in the woods, left by their parents in a time of raging famine.
 Wanting to find their way home, the siblings engage in a process of problem-solving.
 Hansel decides to drop the pebbles he has previously collected at intervals, and by revisiting these pebbles, following the created path step-by-step, Hansel and Gretel reach their parents’ home.